Statistical distribution of the reversible gates: what percentage of them are self-inverse?: Statistical distributions of reversible gates

-A two-qubit quantum gate that cannot be constructed as a tensor product of two single qubit gates is known as entangled gate.
-Since such a quantum gate cannot be decomposed into single qubit gates, it is considered as genuinely 2-qubit quantum gate.
-In other words, the entangled gates are the actual two-qubit gates.
-To be precise, a unitary gate acting on a bipartite system $A\otimes B$ is called local or separable if $U=U_{A}\otimes U_{B}$ where $U_{A}$ and $U_{B}$ are single qubit gates.
-If $U$ cannot be expressed as $U=U_{A}\otimes U_{B}$ then the gate is non-local or entangled.
-The set of any two-qubit entangled gate and all the single qubit gates forms an universal quantum gate library.
-Thus the entangled two qubits gates are very important.
-This facts motivates us to ask a question: How frequent are the entangled two qubit gates?
+A 2-bit reversible gate that cannot be constructed as a tensor product of two single bit gates is known as non-decomposable gate.
+Since such a reversible gate cannot be decomposed into single bit gates, it is considered as genuinely 2-bit reversible gate.
+In other words, the non-decomposable gates are the actual 2-bit gates.
+To be precise, a unitary gate acting on a bipartite system $A\otimes B$ is called decomposable if $U=U_{A}\otimes U_{B},$ where $U_{A}$ and $U_{B}$ are single bit gates.
+If $U$ cannot be expressed as $U=U_{A}\otimes U_{B}$ then the gate is considered to be non-decomposable.
+Non-decomposable 2-bit gates are very important for reversible circuit synthesis and optimization of quantum cost of the reversible circuits \cite{withDueck}.
+This fact motivates us to ask a question: How frequent are the non-decomposable 2-bit gates?

-A 2-qubit identity gate is a product of two single qubit identity gate apart from this trivial example there are three other separable gates for a particular choice of input and output basis sets.
-They are (i) $(1,2)\otimes(3,4)=(3,4)\otimes(1,2),$ (ii) $(1,2)\otimes(4,3)=(4,3)\otimes(1,2)$ and (iii) $(2,1)\otimes(3,4)=(2,1)\otimes(4,3).$ Thus 4 out of 24 two-qubit gates are separable.
-In other words $\frac{20}{24}\times100\%=83.3\%$ of the two qubit gates are entangled gates or genuinely 2-qubits gates that can be used to form universal gate library while combined with the set of all single qubit gates.
-Thus entangled gates are more common than separable gates and thus almost all two qubit gates may be used to construct universal gate library.
+A 2-bit identity gate is a product of two single bit identity gates.
+Apart from this trivial example, there are three more decomposable for the allowed choice of input and output basis sets.
+They are (i) $(1,2)\otimes(3,4)=(3,4)\otimes(1,2),$ (ii) $(1,2)\otimes(4,3)=(4,3)\otimes(1,2)$ and (iii) $(2,1)\otimes(3,4)=(2,1)\otimes(4,3).$ Thus, 4 out of 24 possible reversible 2-bit gates are decomposable.
+In other words, $\frac{20}{24}\times100\%=83.3\%$ of the 2-bit gates are non-decomposable gates or genuinely 2-bit gates.
+Thus, among all possible 2-bit permutation gates, non-decomposable gates are more common than the decomposable gates.